NNPDF/nnpdf/doc/sphinx/source/vp/plotting_format.md

 ## Format

-The plot file specifies the variable in which the data is to be plotted (in the  *x* axis) as well as the variables in which the data will be split in different lines in the same figure or in different figures.
+The plotting file specifies the variable in which the data is to be plotted (in the  *x* axis) as well as the variables in which the data will be split in different lines in the same figure or in different figures.
 The possible variables